home-assistant/developers.home-assistant/docs/core/entity/fan.md

 ## Deprecated Properties

-The fan entity model has changed to use percentages in the range from 0 (off)-100 instead of the named speeds.
+The fan entity model has changed to use percentages in the range from 0 (off) to 100 instead of the named speeds.
 The new model replaces `speed` and `speed_list` with `percentage`, `preset_mode`, and `preset_modes`.
 This change allowed us to expand the number of supported speeds to accommodate additional fan models in Home Assistant.

 To maintain backwards compatibility with integations that have not updated to the new model, the deprecated properties will remain until at least the end of 2021.
 Integrations must update their the [Turn on](#turn-on) function to consume `percentage` or `preset_mode` instead of `speed`.